hyperledger/indy-node/design/transaction_endorser.md

   - there must be `identifier`'s signature in `signatures`
   - `signature` must be absent

+#### Request dynamic validation
+In order to avoid endorsement without explicitly specifying an Endorser, the following changes to dynamic validation must be implemented:
+- If there is `endorser` field, then it must have a known role (Trustee, Steward or Endorser).
+- If request is multi-signed, and the author is not Trustee/Steward/Endorser, then `endorser` field must be present
+    - `endorser` field is not required if the author is already an Endorser or a trusted role, since multiple trusted signatures (3 Trustees for example) may be required to send a transaction.

 #### Signature Verification
 No changes are required.